Carroll County Times - Baltimore Sun

 Carroll County

-Carroll County Times Opinion • Holiday Hope • Carroll Homepage Top News • Carroll County Education • Carroll County Lifestyles • Carroll County Sports • 2022 Carroll's Best • Carroll County News • Carroll County Events
+Carroll County Times Opinion • Carroll Homepage Top News • Holiday Hope • Carroll County Education • Carroll County News • Carroll County Lifestyles • Carroll County Sports • 2022 Carroll's Best • Carroll County Events

+The "Blue Mass" is traditionally held this time of the year to honor first responders — police, firefighters, EMS providers, emergency dispatchers, correctional officers, sheriff’s deputies, and military personnel.
+All the folks who selflessly serve and protect in the community and run towards danger while others run away.

+South Carroll's Patrick Carl thrived in windy conditions to win the Carroll County Golf Tournament at Oakmont Green.

 Carroll County Education